 If you have taken some courses or bought some ebooks and want to promote them, it’s worth seeing if there is an affiliate program you can join.

 Make sure to disclose on any and all pins that you are acting as an affiliate.

 You can do this in the pin description by adding #afflink or #affiliate as you can see on my pin above.
-Failure to do this can result in you being banned from Pinterest or worse, fines and legal action.
+Failure to do this can result in you being banned from Pinterest and even result in legal action.